 Beverage alcohol companies are susceptible to risks relating to changes in consumer consumption patterns.
 Consumer consumption patterns are affected by many external influences, not the least of which is the current economic outlook and overall consumer confidence in the stability of the economy as a whole.
-The overall decline in consumer spending has resulted in more at-home consumption, as consumers are trending away from consumption at licensed establishments, such as bars and restaurants.
-As a result, the industry is experiencing declines in product categories (such as liqueurs) that tend to have a higher consumption rate at these establishments.
 Corby offers a diverse portfolio of products across all major spirit categories and at various price points, which complements consumer desires and offers exciting innovation.